 Providing Fair Access to Quality Care | Our Partnership with IndigenousTech.ai

-Our partnership with IndigenousTech.ai allows us to provide dermatological care to First Nations communities across Canada by leveraging teledermatology and remote care services.
-Did you know that First Nations communities may be more susceptible to skin cancer yet may not have the local access to skin care services?
+DermEngine partnership with IndigenousTech.ai helps us provide dermatological care to First Nations communities across Canada by leveraging teledermatology and remote care services.
+Did you know that First Nations communities may be more susceptible to skin cancer yet may not have the access to skin care services?

 What is Teledermatology?

 Teledermatology is the practice of using telecommunications technology to administer dermatological care and was a rising trend in 2020 due to COVID-191.
-The benefit of teledermatology is being able to reach people who typically experience barriers preventing them from accessing quality care.
+The benefit of teledermatology is reaching more people who would typically experience barriers that prevent them from quality care.
 Physical remoteness, socioeconomic status, and varying levels of technical proficiency often lead to receiving inadequate service.
 Thankfully, these are the demographics that remotely-connected telehealth services will help the most.

 At MetaOptima, we strive to create products that foster quality care, efficient workflows, and accessibility for all.
-Our dermatology software, DermEngine, has teledermatology integrated into it so providers can connect with other providers and patients can get checked remotely.
-Patients can submit their own professional dermatological images using MoleScope and get referred to a specialist if needed with ease.
+Our dermatology software, DermEngine, includes teledermatology so providers can connect with other providers and patients can get checked remotely.
+Patients submit their own professional dermatological images using MoleScope and get referred to a specialist with ease.
 While this process can typically take up to 6 months3, DermEngine's teledermatology capabilities can expedite it within days.

 Our Partnership with IndigenousTech.ai